 In most cases pets are able to return home once they are awake, walking, and have their pain under control.
 If there are any concerns about a pet’s recovery we may keep them overnight for observation – your pet’s health is our top priority.
 Once your pet has returned home we will provide you with comprehensive post-surgery care instructions.

-If you’re worried about your pet’s health, call Lake Road Vet Clinic to make an appointment today.
+If you’re worried about your pet’s health, call Lake Road Vet Hospital to make an appointment today.